keesiemeijer/related-posts-by-taxonomy/readme.txt

 * some minor bug fixing for the shortcode.

 == Upgrade Notice ==
-= 0.4.1 =
+= 0.4.2-beta3 =
-Tested with WordPress 4.1.
-A minor update with a more stable logic to retrieve related posts with the 'include_terms' parameter.
+New attributes before_shortcode and after_shortcode make it easy to add a container for the shortcode.
+A new filter was added to add classes to gallery items.